-Limb Reduction Defects
+Limb Reduction Disorders

 In order to further refine the data being displayed, some advanced options are available at the state level.
 Users can filter results by:

 - Maternal age group

 The low frequency of individual congenital or inherited disorders means that most county level measures are suppressed due to counts of 5 or less.

 - The per 10K Live Births is the number of live-born infants diagnosed with the selected congenital or inherited disorder per 10,000 live births during the stated five year period.